| April 11th 2012

 - Wastewater utility Missouri American Water completed an $11m water system improvement project in Jefferson City, Missouri, designed by Black & Veatch.
 The project, which replaced water infrastructure that was 50 to 120 years old, has improved the water pipelines and pumping station that deliver water from the Missouri River to the treatment plant.

-- Rijn & IJssel Water Board is replacing an outdated sewage treatment plant in the Dutch town of Dinxperlo by a new one, which will use innovative energy and space-saving Nereda technology.
+- Rijn & IJssel Water Board is replacing an outdated sewage treatment plant in the Dutch town of Dinxperlo by a new one,

 | July 13th 2011